xetus-oss/docker-archiva/README.md

 -    **Getting Help**:

      Please file issues in the [github repository](https://github.com/xetus-oss/docker-archiva/) if you find a problem with this image.
-For general help with Archiva, use the [Offical Resources](http://archiva.apache.org/get-involved.html)
+For general help with Archiva, use the [Official Resources](http://archiva.apache.org/get-involved.html)

 -    **Contributing**: